Yes No Share to Facebook

 The Law

-The legal principle formally referred to as res judicata, loosely meaning "things decided in Latin", serves to prevent repetition of accusations against a person for any one instance of a unique wrongdoing; however, res judicata pertains solely to a distinct solitary violation, such as neglecting a red traffic signal while driving, rather than being relevant to a continuous offence as might arise from an ongoing bylaw violation.
-The case of R. v.
-Nolis, 2012 ONCJ 446, delved into the question of the res judicata doctrine being , generally, inapplicable to ongoing bylaw violations where it was said:
+The legal doctrine of res judicata, roughly translating to "things decided" in Latin, functions to prevent the recurrence of charges against an individual for a single infraction; but, the application of the res judicata doctrine is limited to a sole specific infraction like disregarding a red traffic signal while driving rather than encompassing an ongoing offence that could arise with a bylaw violation.
+The R. v.
+Nolis, 2012 ONCJ 446, case tackled the issue of the res judicata principle being predominately inapplicable to ongoing bylaw violations where it was stated:

 [57] In Re EnerNorth Industries Inc., 96 O.R.
 (3d) 1, [2009] O.J.
 No. 2815, 2009 ONCA 536 (O.C.A.), R. A. Blair J.A., in delivering the judgment for the court, describes the doctrine of res judicata, starting at paragraph 53: